SpaceTheDev/sDiscord/README.md

 ### getUserData

 getUserData takes a discord id, user, and a guild id, guild.
 The guild id is optional.
-It returns two values completed and the data.
+It returns two values, completed and the data.
 Completed with either be true or false and data with either be the a error message or the user's user object.

 #### Example Usage (getUserData)